redpesk-common/canbus-binding/docs/5-Usage.md

 1
 ```

-The tool afm-util tool is automatically installed in redpesk® image.
+The tool afm-util tool is automatically installed in redpesk image.
 You can find documentation about [Application Framework Binder]({% chapter_link afb_binder.overview %})

 But you can't control nor interact with it because you don't know security
 token that **Application Framework** gave it at launch.